inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_payer_server_suite_description_v201.md

    these server tests can validate.

-At this time, only the standard questionnaire functionality can be tested using this approach as the client tests have not implemented a adaptive questionnaire set of tests.
+At this time, only the standard questionnaire functionality can be tested using this approach as the client tests have not implemented an adaptive questionnaire set of tests.

 ## Additional Configuration Details